przystuj/turbo_bar_cam/README.md

 An advanced camera control suite for Beyond All Reason, featuring smooth transitions, various unit tracking modes and more.

-## Overview

-TurboBarCam provides a comprehensive camera control system with multiple specialized modes for both players and spectators.
-It enables fluid camera movements, unit-centered views, and cinematic transitions between saved camera positions.

 ## Features

 - **Camera Anchors**: Save and recall camera positions with smooth transitions and chaining
-- **Follow Camera**: Follow unit maintaining its orientation
+- **Follow Camera**: Follow unit maintaining its orientation or target
-- **Tracking Camera**: Track selected units while maintaining your preferred viewing angle
+- **Tracking Camera**: Track selected units while maintaining your position
 - **Orbiting Camera**: Circle around units with adjustable speed and height
 - **Group Tracking Camera**: Track a group of units with automatic clustering
 - **Projectile Camera**: Follow projectiles fired from units